Draculin

 Daily salivation of vampire bats yields a saliva that progressively decreases in anticoagulant activity.
 However, there is no significant change in overall protein content during this time.
 After a 4-day period of rest, anticoagulant activity of the saliva is restored.
-In addition, purified native draculin, obtained from high- and low-activity saliva, shows significant differences in composition of the carbohydrate moiety, and glycosylation pattern.
-Furthermore, controlled chemical de-glycosylation of native draculin progressively leads to complete loss of the biological activity, despite the conditions leaving the polypeptide backbone intact.
-These results suggest that oligosaccharides linked to draculin are essential for it to express against Fxa.
-In addition, it suggests that draculin is actually secreted as a mixture of glycoforms.
-The final anticoagulant activity of draculin then, in turn, relies on correct glycosylation, implying that glycosylation is the limiting step for production of draculin with optimal anticoagulant properties.
-In this regard, the appropriate glycosylation of draculin may be in part responsible for the dual, independent, inhibitory action of native draculin on FIXa and FXa, suggesting a novel mechanism of inhibition which is different from other known natural inhibitors of FXa.
+In addition, purified native Draculin, obtained from high- and low-activity saliva, shows significant differences in composition of the carbohydrate moiety, and glycosylation pattern.
+Furthermore, controlled chemical de-glycosylation of native Draculin progressively leads to complete loss of the biological activity, despite the conditions leaving the polypeptide backbone intact.
+These results suggest that oligosaccharides linked to Draculin are essential for it to express against FXa.
+In addition, it suggests that Draculin is actually secreted as a mixture of glycoforms.
+The final anticoagulant activity of Draculin then, in turn, relies on correct glycosylation, implying that glycosylation is the limiting step for production of Draculin with optimal anticoagulant properties.
+In this regard, the appropriate glycosylation of Draculin may be in part responsible for the dual, independent, inhibitory action of native Draculin on FIXa and FXa, suggesting a novel mechanism of inhibition which is different from other known natural inhibitors of FXa.

 Structure

 Draculin is a single-chain protein composed of 708 amino acids, weighing about 83 kDa with a pI of 4.1-4.2.
 When reduced, the gel electrophoresis data indicates a slightly higher molecular mass suggesting intra-chain disulphide bonds.

-There are two different structural forms of draculin.
+There are two different structural forms of Draculin.
 However, the two forms do not significantly differ from the other.
 Both structures are able to and do bind to coagulation factors IXa and Xa.
 The main difference is evident in inhibition activity.
 One structural form will inhibit factor IXa and the other Xa.
 The inhibitory activity of one factor is not affected by the presence of the other.
-FXa-Draculin complex is a two-step mechanism that, through experimental conditions, is reversible.
+FXa-Draculin complex is a two-step mechanism that, through experimental conditions, is irreversible.

+Anti-Xa Peptides

+In addition to Draculin, several other naturally occurring anti-Xa polypeptides function as physiological serine-protease inhibitors, including Antistasin from the leech Haementeria officinalis, the tick anticoagulant peptide (TAP) from Ornithodoros moubata, Ecotin from E. coli, and the anticoagulant peptide AcAP.
+These peptides act as reversible slow, tight-binding inhibitors; however, Antistasin and Ecotin are cleaved by FXa while TAP remains unaffected by the protease.
+Draculin's noncompetitive inhibition prevents cleavage by the protease FXa, enabling the toxin to preserve anticoagulation and prevent clot formation while the bat feeds and digests.
+Compared to the other anti-Xa polypeptides, such as Antistasin, Ecotin, rTAP, and AcAP, Draculin has significant larger kinetic parameters of K_{i}=13.76-14.80 x 10-9 M (K_{d}), K_{on}=1.117 x 106 (M^{-1} s _{-1}), and K_{off}=15.833 x 10-3(s^{-1)}.
+Draculin's significant larger K_{off} supports the conclusion of Draculin being a weaker inhibitor.